The Donation Process

 HIV/AIDS Risk Behaviors and Symptoms

-AIDS is caused by HIV.
-HIV is spread mainly through sexual contact with an infected person or by sharing needles or syringes used for injecting drugs.
+HIV is the virus that causes AIDS.
+It is spread mainly by sexual contact with an infected person OR by sharing needles or syringes used by an infected person for injecting drugs.

 Do Not Donate If You: